TritonDataCenter/rfd/rfd/0087/README.md

 Even if we were sure we were notified of every change at VMAPI, it would still be possible to miss events since VMAPI may never be notified about some events.
-This is because on the CN, the process works similar in that changes are noticed via an event mechanism (sysevents, or event ports) that does not tell us exactly what changed but only that a change occurred, and we need to load the object to see what changed.
+This is because on the CN, the process works similarly in that changes are noticed via an event mechanism (sysevents, or event ports) that does not tell us exactly what changed but only that a change occurred, and we need to load the object to see what changed.
 In the meantime, there may have been other events that we missed and therefore were never able to tell VMAPI about.

 Without knowing that we didn't miss any stop/start cycles here, we can't know that the exit code available now is the correct exit code for the user's attach